 - Read the emails in your Messiah account that contain subject lines like: "emergency notification," "campus timely warning notice" and "emergency information."
 These are critically important messages containing specific information that will help you be safe.

 - Be vigilant about your personal safety.
-Some of the basic things you can do to help protect yourself are to: 1) lock your car doors and residence doors, 2) familiarize yourself with the locations of the blue emergency phones around campus, 3) report suspicious behavior immediately and 4) walk with friends after dark or use the Department of Safety's escort service.
+Some of the basic things you can do to help protect yourself are to: 1) lock your car doors and residence doors; 2) familiarize yourself with the locations of the blue emergency phones around campus; 3) report suspicious behavior to Dispatch immediately; and 4) walk with friends after dark or use the Department of Safety's escort service.
 Read additional personal safety tips from the Department of Safety.

 Your safety is a key priority for Messiah College.
 Please partner with us in making sure that you (and the rest of the Messiah College community) are equipped and prepared to respond well in times of crisis.